 I’ve met a lot of good people and I’m excited about what I’m going to do with my life.
 I haven’t changed, if anything I’ve become more secure in who I am.
 In Cape Town I went paragliding over the city and it felt so liberating!
 I got many messages from people saying, ‘How can you do this dangerous thing?’
 But I guess I’m just an optimist who doesn’t feel his life is over.

 I have worried about relationships, about having kids, about being independent again and becoming a doctor.
 But life goes on.
 I can sit still and feel sorry for myself (and probably no-one will stop me doing that), or I can move forward.
-I met Margaux, a stunning girl, whilst in Stellenbosch and we have been together for three months now.
-We are now doing long distance between England and South Africa and it is difficult – but we are both really happy and learn a lot from each other.
+I met Margaux, a stunning girl, while I was rehabilitating in South Africa and she has now moved over to the UK to explore life here.
+We both learn a lot from each other.
 The old part of my life has died and I have a new life ahead of me now.
 It’s different, it’s scary, it’s fun, it’s weird, and I’d love to get better and be able to walk but I’ve learnt a lot about people and life and what my priorities are.

 Brothers in arms.
 Above and below: Xander with Brandon Beack, co-founder of Walking with Brandon, a South African based non-profit organisation that specialises in neurological rehabilitation.
 He and Xander have become close friends, and train together whenever possible | Photos: Leentjie du Preez